tahuh/tnclone/README.md

 ### How to use

 #### Test data
-For assembly based method, use data under directory "test_data".
+For assembly based method, use data under directory "denovo_assembly_data".

 For reference mapping module use data under "reference_mapping" directory